 Now, I have never encountered a time when I need this next feature.
 But, there might be some people out there who would need to convert the kegerator into a refrigerator.
 There might be a few scenarios I guess.
 One prime candidate I can image would be a college student who throws a party on weekends, but needs his refrigerator for food during the week after the keg has been returned.
 Another example might be the guy who purchases a new kegerator and then converts his old one back into a refrigerator for the den.
 But, I would simply just have a kegerator in the den.
 Either way, you might want to make sure that there are shelving options just in case.

 Something you might want to think about is whether or not you like Coors or Miller.
 They have rubberized kegs that might not be supported by the kegerator you are considering buying.
-There are also kegerators that are even a little bigger than that, so make sure your kegerator will fit the beer keg of your choice.
+There are also kegerator that are even a little bigger than that, so make sure your kegerator will fit the beer keg of your choice.

-If the kegerator is going to be the heart and soul of your home bar or even just your home drinking experience, look at all the choices and make sure you choose the ones that are right for you.
+If the kegerator is going to be the heart and soul of your homebar or even just your home drinking experience, look at all the choices and make sure you choose the ones that are right for you.
 I used to think I couldn’t go wrong with any kegerator.
 But, that was before I learned more about them.